altocodenl/cell/readme.md

 Except the internals of the native functions, everything else happens in userspace.

 Access is restricted programatically.
 There's no hardcoded sandbox.
 There is no true distinction between internal and external programs, except on how you choose to expose them.

+Internally, there is no tokenizing, since programs are already structured data.
+And there's no parsing, just execution of the code done inside out.
+There's only code and literals.

 ## Fundamentals